LucaCanali/Miscellaneous/Spark_Notes/Spark_Oracle_JDBC_Howto.md

 ---
 ## Notes on Apache Sqoop

-Apache Sqoop and in particular its Oracle connector orahoop have additional optimizations that can improve substantially the performance of data transfer from Oracle to Hadoop compared to the method described above using Spark.
+Apache Sqoop and in particular its Oracle connector, orahoop, has additional optimizations that can improve substantially the performance of data transfer from Oracle to Hadoop compared to the method described above using Spark.
 See [this link to Scoop documentation](http://sqoop.apache.org/docs/1.4.6/SqoopUserGuide.html#_data_connector_for_oracle_and_hadoop)